dannysu/hakyll-blog/posts/2015-12-11-best-ios-email-apps-for-privacy.markdown

 title: Best iOS Email Apps for Privacy
 tags: iOS, Apple, iPhone, iPad, Email, Gmail, FastMail, Dispatch, Spark, Outlook, Boxer, CloudMagic
 ---
+**UPDATE**: FastMail wrote about how they [sanitise emails][32] to protect their users.
+I encourage all email app developers to read it and do it properl, while maintaining good layout and readability.

+---

+**tl;dr** The only apps that can protect your privacy are the built-in Email app, FastMail, or Gmail (not Inbox).

 One of the first things I did after getting the iPhone 6 last year was to try to find an email app.
 Unfortunately no 3rd party client met my criteria at the time.
 With the recent announcement of [Mailbox shutting down][4], people have